TinaZhang16/TinaZhang16.github.io/index.md

 <body>

 <div>
   <p>Here is  <span class="thick">Tingyu Zhang (Tina)</span>.
-I'm a third-year Master student in the Department of Control Science and Engineering, Nankai University, my supervisor is Professor Mingwei Sun.
-Previously, I receive B.E. in Automation from Chang'an University in 2022.
+I am currently a Ph.D. student at the City University of Hong Kong, supervised by Professor Lu Liu.
+I completed my M.S. in Control Science and Engineering at Nankai University under the supervision of Professor Mingwei Sun, and received my B.E. in Automation from Chang'an University in 2022.
 Here is my <a href="CV.pdf" target="_blank">CV</a>.
 </p>
 </div>
 </body>